 Policy & Advocacy

-AfP educates and advocates to members on Congress on behalf of our members.
+AfP educates and advocates to members of Congress on behalf of our members.
 We give input at every point in the legislative process, from asking formal questions at congressional hearings on global conflict to holding meetings with congressional offices on national security decisions and peacebuilding funds.

 We are supporting the Global Fragility and Violence Reduction Act of 2018.

-We work with agencies like the State Department, USAID, and the Department of Defense on technical issues through our ongoing working groups.
+We work with agencies like the State Department, USAID, and the Department of Defense on technical support issues through our ongoing working groups.
 We meet with key staff across the inter-agency to advocate for peace-centered foreign policy and give input on approaches to major policy frameworks.
 Executive agencies increasingly turn to AfP as a key convening space for consultation with civil society.

 If you have any comments or questions regarding AfP’s Policy & Advocacy work, please contact Liz Hume at email@example.com